IGM0937/exerCRUD/README.md

   - Any connections to a database of your choice.
 - For API utilities, you can use Postman, Insomnia, Hoppscotch, Milkman or even some plugins that come built into IDE

-Majority of recommendation will require some research just any of the above information is out of date.
+Majority of the recommendation will require some research just any of the above information is out of date.

-Recommended research:

-- What is REST API?
-- What is JSON formatting and what is it used for?
-- What is CRUD?
-- What are the available HTTP codes in a typical REST API?

 ## Base Specification